ConorWilliams/libfork/README.md

   A bleeding edge, lock-free, wait-free, continuation-stealing coroutine-tasking library.
 </p>

-<h3 align="center"> ** Now with 🌵 **  </h1>
+<h3 align="center"> **Now with 🌵**  </h1>

 `libfork` is primarily an abstraction for strict [fork-join parallelism](https://en.wikipedia.org/wiki/Fork%E2%80%93join_model).
 This is made possible without the use of any macros/inline assembly using C++20's coroutines.
-Ultra-fine grained parallelism (the ability to spawn tasks with near zero overhead) is enabled by an innovative implementation of a non-allocating [cactus-stack](https://en.wikipedia.org/wiki/Parent_pointer_tree) that utilizes _stack-stealing_.
+Ultra-fine grained parallelism (the ability to spawn tasks with very low overhead) is enabled by an innovative implementation of a non-allocating [cactus-stack](https://en.wikipedia.org/wiki/Parent_pointer_tree) that utilizes _stack-stealing_.

 __TLDR:__

 ```c++

 inline constexpr async fib = [](auto fib, int n) -> lf::task<int> {